Selling A Car Wash

 - Obtaining accurate information as to the acreage and square footage of the property is mandatory.

-- Preferably such ‘comps’ should be on the same main thoroughfare of the car wash, and one should be able to compare sales volume of the ‘comp’ and subject property for the past 12 months.
+- Preferably such ‘comps’ should be on the same main thoroughfare of the car wash, and one should compare sales volume between the ‘comp’ and subject property for the past 12 months.

 - Special attention must also be paid to any licensing issues or restrictions that prevents (or significantly delays) any competitive car washes in the nearby area.